A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 As state-of-the-art ensemble baselines, we employ \blender~\cite{llm-blender}, EVA~\cite{eva}, and MBR~\cite{mbr}.
-For \blender and EVA, we fine-tuned the same open-source LLMs used in each study utilizing the parallel corpus described in Table~\ref{tab:dataset statistics}.
+For \blender and EVA, we fine-tuned the same open-source LLMs used in each study with the train data in Table~\ref{tab:dataset statistics}.
 The list of the LLMs is in Appendix~\ref{sec:apdx_llms}. \textit{temperature} is set to 0.1 to mitigate hallucination for low-resource pairs~\cite{guerreiro2023hallucinations}.
 For MBR, we generate a set of 5 hypotheses using GPT-4.
 When generating hypotheses, \textit{temperature} was set to 0.0 for its optimal performance, based on the results of our pilot experiments in Appendix~\ref{sec:MBR} and prior study~\cite{peng2023making}.
 Other configurations are the same as in the original work~\cite{mbr}.